 Overhead image of a white enameled dutch oven with spaghetti, with tomato sauce and ground turkey.
 The dutch oven is surrounded by a plate of cooked spaghetti, a bowl of parmesan cheese, a wooden bowl with salt, fresh herbs, and a white and blue striped tea towel.

-The easiest ground turkey spaghetti you'll find, this recipe combines 6 simple ingredients like garlicky marinara sauce, a few simple spices, and ground turkey for a flavor packed meal that's nearly effortless!
+The easiest ground turkey spaghetti sauce, this recipe combines 6 simple ingredients like garlicky marinara sauce and ground turkey for a flavor packed meal that's nearly effortless!
+Includes stovetop and slow cooker instructions.

 Ingredients